 Manhattan On Track To Get Its First Slow Zone

-Manhattan, where the standard form of motion is an all-out sprint, is about to be told by the NY Department of Transportation to slow down.
+(New York, NY - WNYC) - Manhattan, where the standard rate of movement is an all-out manic sprint, is about to be told by the NY Department of Transportation to slow down.
 At least in part: a couple of dozen blocks at the island's northern tip in the neighborhood of Inwood are on track to become the borough's first traffic Slow Zone.

-Inwood's Community Board passed a resolution in February that unanimously supported the Slow Zone, which would cover the blocks west of Broadway from West 218th down to Riverside Drive near Dyckman Street.
-A formal vote by the full board will be held on June 26.
-Should the Slow Zone be approved, as expected, the NYC DOT is set to put it in motion this summer.
+Inwood's community board passed a resolution in February that unanimously supported the Slow Zone, which would cover the blocks west of Broadway from West 218th down to Riverside Drive near Dyckman Street.
+A vote by the full board will be held on June 26.
+Should the Slow Zone be approved, as expected, the NYC DOT is set to install it this summer.

-Inwood is frequently used as a short-cut by northbound drivers, especially during the evening rush hour, to avoid paying the toll on the Henry Hudson Bridge, which spans Manhattan and the Bronx.
+Inwood is frequently used as a short-cut by northbound drivers who cut through it, especially during the evening rush hour, to avoid paying the toll on the Henry Hudson Bridge, which spans Manhattan and the Bronx.
 Drivers have also learned to avoid the traffic lights on Broadway by traveling on Seaman Avenue, a parallel street that is heavily residential.

 The city's first and only Slow Zone was installed in the Claremont section of the Bronx last year.
 NYC DOT is considering adding another 13 Slow Zones, including the one in Inwood, by the end of 2013.